SetProtocol/STIPS/STIPS/STIP-005.md

 ## Open Questions
 - [ ] Should we ensure that manager must have capital in the Set to charge volume fees?
     - No, we can encourage in the UI instead for retail managers.
 This would also break for cases where the manager is a smart contract
+- [ ] Should we name this TradeModuleV2 or TradeModuleWithRebates?

 ## Feasibility Analysis